opentoonz/opentoonz_docs/source/painting_animation_levels.rst

 .. tip:: **To paint outlines, or vectors, in several frames with a single command:**

-    1. Select the Fill tool (), set the fill mode to Lines and activate the Frame Range option.
+    1. Select the Fill tool (|fill|), set the fill mode to Lines and activate the Frame Range option.

     2. Select the first frame of the range and click the outline you want to paint.